acolomba/skel/README.md

 ## Overview

-Configures a new host with dotfiles, command-line tools and applications.
+Configures a new or existing host with dotfiles, command-line tools and applications.
 Supports macOS, FreeBSD and Debian/Ubuntu Linux.

+On macOS, applications are installed via Homebrew casks and the App Store.

+## Running

 After reviewing the prerequisites and notes below, execute from your user account with:

     ./bootstrap.sh

+The script can be run multiple times after pulling new versions or changing the dotfiles or the list of packages and applications.

 ## Prerequisites